substack/node-running-mean/README.markdown

 running-mean
 ============

-Compute the running mean of a sequence of numbers.
+Compute the mean incrementally in constant space.

 examples
 ========